 When should I take my friend dinner?

-It’s a time-honored tradition to bring dinner to a family during times when all their available resources are consumed by the task at hand, such as a new baby, a death in the family, a surgery or other medical hardship, or sometimes, just a really bad day.
+It’s a time-honored tradition to bring dinner for a new baby, a death in the family, a surgery or other medical hardship, or sometimes, just a really bad day.

 What should I make?

-It’s always a good idea to ask what the family likes to eat, and if there are any food allergies or dislikes.
+Ask what the family likes to eat, and if there are food allergies or strong dislikes.
 Beyond that, keep it simple and remember your audience.
 If there are kids in the family, it’s a good idea to make something kid-friendly (baked ziti, lasagna, barbecue) or to include a dish or two that are kid-pleasing, like macaroni and cheese.
-Things that reheat or freeze well are preferable over dishes that don’t.
+Things that reheat or freeze well are preferable.

 It doesn’t have to be a casserole.

-Some of us hate the very idea of casseroles.
-There are other options!
-What about grilled chicken, flank steak, pizza, barbecue sandwiches, soup and salad, to name a few?
+If you hate the very idea of casseroles, there are other options!
+Try grilled chicken, flank steak, pizza, barbecue sandwiches, soup and salad.
 (Once someone brought me grilled bacon-wrapped pork medallions, ready for re-heating….yum.)